Struggling to pay for business energy bills can be quite an unpleasant experience to say the least.

 Is this allowed?
 Most certainly not.

-You must write them a letter stating that you know of the back billing rules and are protected by it.
+You must write them a letter stating that you know of the back billing rules.

 Your supplier will then send you a new bill, charging you for 1 year’s use only.